-If you have over 300,000 miles on an original engine Everlance would love to hear from you.
-After all, your high mileage could be worth a lot of money in tax deductions if you drive for business and use the Everlance app to track your mileage.
+If you have over 300,000 miles on an original engine, Everlance would love to hear from you.
+After all, your high mileage could be worth a lot of money in tax deductions if you drive for business and use the Everlance business mileage tracking app.
 Send us an email and tell us about you and your vehicle and we may just feature you in our next high mileage article.